What Is Breast Reconstruction?

-Breast reconstruction is performed on women who have lost one or both breasts to mastectomy, or who lack breasts due to congenital or developmental abnormalities.
-The goal of breast reconstruction is to create a breast and nipple that resemble the natural breast as closely as possible in shape, size and position.
-The reconstruction may be performed at the ime of the initial breast surgery or may be delayed.
+Breast reconstruction is for women who have lost one or both breasts due to mastectomy or who lack breasts due to congenital or developmental abnormalities.
+The goal of breast reconstruction is to create a breast and nipple as closely as possible in shape, size and position to the natural breast.
+Patients may choose reconstruction at the time of their initial breast surgery or delay reconstruction.

-Implant/tissue-expansion breast reconstruction involves inserting an implant in the chest after the skin has been stretched enough by an expander to contain it.
+Implant/tissue-expansion breast reconstruction involves inserting an implant in the chest after stretching the skin with an expander.
 First, the surgeon inserts a balloon expander beneath the skin and chest muscle where the reconstructed breast will be built.
-Then, during the next few weeks or months, a saline solution is injected through a tiny valve beneath the skin into the expander.
-As the expander fills with saline, it stretches the skin and creates a pocket for the implant.
-The expander is left in place to serve as the implant or replaced with a another one, which can be made of saline or silicone gel.
+During the next few weeks or months, the surgeon will inject a saline solution into the expander.
+As it fills with saline, it stretches the skin and creates a pocket for the breast implant.
 A final procedure reconstructs the areola and nipple.
-Often, some patients do not require tissue expansion, and can immediately be reconstructed with a permanent implant.
+Some patients do not require tissue expansion and can immediately be reconstructed with a permanent implant.